chadgeary/cloudblock/oci/README.md

 - See terraform output for VPN Client configuration files link and the Pihole WebUI address.

 # FAQs
-Want to reach the PiHole webUI while away?
+- Want to reach the PiHole webUI while away?
   - Connect to the Wireguard VPN and browse to Pihole VPN IP in the terraform output ( by default, its https://172.18.0.3/admin/ ).

-Using an ISP with a dynamic IP (DHCP) and the IP address changed?
+- Using an ISP with a dynamic IP (DHCP) and the IP address changed?
 Pihole webUI and SSH access will be blocked until the mgmt_cidr is updated.
-Here's a quick way to update it.
+  - Follow the steps below to quickly update the cloud firewall using terraform.

 ```
 # Open Powershell and start WSL
 wsl